 As you might remember from Psychology 101 back in college or from binge-watching Criminal Minds (just me?), psychology is the study of the human mind and psyche.
 It investigates how our thoughts, feelings, and actions inform who we are and how we fit into society.

-Every SaaS product team can benefit from understanding user psychology and applying its principles to their user base.
+Every SaaS product team can benefit from understanding human psychology and applying its principles to their user base.
 From product marketing to engineering teams, user psychology can help build a user-centric product, where users' thoughts and behaviors can determine their experience.

-In this article, we'll unpack some user psychology principles like motivation, triggers, and cognitive load, explaining how you can harness them towards increasing product adoption.
+In this article, we'll unpack some ux psychology principles like motivation, triggers, and cognitive load, explaining how you can harness them towards increasing product adoption.
 Plus, we’ll explore 15 cognitive biases that you should consider when developing UI design and in-product UX flows.

 User psychology is a part of user research that studies how users interact with a products based on beharioval patterns and cognitive biases that can shape the user's experience.